 Parliamentary Interests and votes

 John has been a critic of our foreign interventions during the last decade.
 In addition to voting against the invasion of Iraq, he opposed our deeper involvement in Afghanistan once al-Qaeda had been defeated – being the only Conservative MP to vote against our continued policy in the first ever vote on the issue in 2010.
 He was the only Conservative MP to vote against our Libyan intervention.
 (Click here for more information).
 John has also called for greater dialogue with Iran – sponsoring a House of Commons debate in 2012.
-He also campaigned and voted against armed intervention in Syria when Parliament was recalled.
+He also campaigned and voted against armed intervention in Syria when Parliament was recalled in August 2013.

 John has been critical of ever-closer political union within the EU, having voted against the previous Government on such issues as the Nice and Lisbon treaties.
-Most recently, he has voted against the coalition Government on various EU issues – opposing increased funding for the EU more than once (Click Here and Here for more information) and in favour of an in/out Referendum (Click Here for more information).
+More recently, he has voted against the coalition Government on various EU issues – opposing increased funding for the EU more than once (Click Here and Here for more information) and in favour of an in/out Referendum (Click Here for more information).

 He successfully led the campaign in the last Parliament for an EU referendum which persuaded the Prime Minister to adopt the policy in time for the last General Election.
 He engineered a letter to the Prime Minster in June 2012, signed by 100 Conservative back-bench colleagues, calling for legislation in the last Parliament and for an in/out referendum in this.
 Meetings with the PM and colleagues followed.
 Having commended the Prime Minister on his Referendum decision, John tabled an amendment to the Queen’s Speech in 2013 which, being well supported, pushed the Government to support legislation in the previous Parliament.
 Following the Conservative victory at the last General Election, he is looking forward to the forthcoming EU referendum.